Who’s Moving to Philadelphia? Latest Statistics

 Keep reading to see the latest statistics of who’s moving to Philadelphia and who’s moving out.

-Even though the overall population has declined in recent times, people are still moving into Philadelphia.
-In fact, the population in Philadelphia has increased by 0.2% year on year, now standing at 1,581,531.
-So, what draws them in?
+Even though the overall population has declined in recent times, people are still moving to Philadelphia.
+In fact, the population in Philadelphia has increased by 0.2% year on year, standing at 1,581,531 in 2022.

-The most significant proportion of people moving to Philadelphia are those moving to another home within the county (9.07%), and another good portion comes from those moving within the state (1.77%).
-2.55% of people are moving from out of state, and 0.81% are moving from abroad.
+The most significant proportion of people moving to Philadelphia are those moving to another home within the county (9.07%).
+Another good portion comes from those moving within the state (1.77%).
+Around 2.55% of people are moving from out of state, and 0.81% are moving from abroad.

-A lot of people are also staying put in Philadelphia – nearly 86% of people live in the same house as last year.
+A large majority of the population are staying put in Philadelphia.
+Nearly 86% of people live in the same house as last year.
 Some may have bought the property recently and plan on improving it to be a forever home.

 After all, making improvements after moving in is possible, and buyers in today’s market know that.
 With the median year of houses built in Philadelphia standing at 1948, it’s not unusual to find this mentality in the city.

-As the population of Philadelphia decreased in 2021, with a census report claiming Philly lost nearly 25,000 residents, buyers interested in relocating into the city or buying property for the first time have a good opportunity to find a home.
-Many hopeful homeowners move in specifically to take advantage of openings as others leave the region.
+The population of Philadelphia decreased in 2021, with a census report claiming Philly lost nearly 25,000 residents.
+With these changes, buyers interested in relocating to the city or buying property for the first time had a good opportunity to find a home.
+Many hopeful homeowners moved in specifically to take advantage of openings as others leave the region.

 Who’s Moving Out of Philadelphia?

-Though the population is now on an increase again, the population decrease in Philadelphia in 2021 was the first in more than a decade.
+Even though the population is now on the increase again, the population decrease in Philadelphia in 2021 was the first in more than a decade.
 So, who is leaving Philadelphia, and why are they leaving?